Cornelius Johnson (artist): Patronage

 His patrons came from the gentry, but were not from the highest levels in society.
 His sitters were Dutch immigrants, gentlemen and courtiers.
-During the first few years of his career, a network of patronage by five families enabled Johnson to establish his reputation as a painter on the national stage.
+During the first few years of his career, a network of patronage by five families enabled Janssens to establish his reputation as a painter on the national stage.
 These families were the Boothby family of London and Chingford, the Corbett family of Shropshire, the Leveson family of Shropshire and Staffordshire, the Temple family of Burton Dassett and Stowe, and the Lenthall family of Burford and Besselsleigh.
 These families were connected to each other by marriage.

 The identity of many of his sitters has been lost.
-Despite having only received a few commissions from the crown, in 1632, Johnson was appointed as "his Majesty's servant in the quality of Picture drawer" by Charles I. This appointment was perhaps in connection with the arrival of Van Dyck and the departure from England of Daniel Mytens – Johnson may have been found a role as a back-up for van Dyck.
+Despite having only received a few commissions from the crown, in 1632, Janssens was appointed as "his Majesty's servant in the quality of Picture drawer" by Charles I. This appointment was perhaps in connection with the arrival of van Dyck and the departure from England of Daniel Mytens – Janssens may have been found a role as a back-up for van Dyck.